Daniel Ortega, Program Coordinator

-As program coordinator at the Trellis Center Daniel and other staff collaborate and support participants in their vocational and recreational activities.
+As program coordinator at the Trellis Center, Daniel is responsible for daily operations along with planning and coordination of all programs while ensuring policies and practices.
 Daniel moved to Ellensburg to study for his Masters in Applied Behavior Analysis at Central Washington University after receiving an bachelor degree in Psychology from Gonzaga University.
 While at Central, Daniel began volunteering at the Trellis Center, where he developed a passion for the life-long learning model that is at the core of the center’s philosophy.
 Daniel continued working at Trellis serving as a yearlong intern for the program.
 Daniel has also worked as a behavior analytic therapist, working with children on the autism spectrum.

 As the farm coordinator of the Trellis Center, Zach provides technical assistance to our participants.
 Zach grew up in Iowa and got bachelor degrees in Philosophy and History, before attending graduate school at the University of Idaho, where he earned master’s degrees in Environmental Philosophy and Natural Resource Management.
 It was in Idaho where Zach started farming vegetables, and he managed the student-run organic vegetable farm for two years, as well as owning and operating his own small business.
 He spent another two years as a farm educator at a farm at the end of Long Island, NY before the Pacific Northwest called again, and he relocated to Ellensburg to work at Trellis.
 Zach is passionate about growing things and helping others.
 In his free time, he enjoys a wide variety of outdoor activities, cooking, and games of all sorts.

 Kaytlin Jones, Activities Coordinator